rufilboss/100DaysOfDevOps/Day 19 -Application Load Balancer using Terraform/day19.md

     * Layer7 load balancer(HTTP and HTTPs traffic)
     * Support Path and Host-based routing(which let you route traffic to different target group)
     * Listener support IPv6

+* Target types:
+    * Instance types: Route traffic to the Primary Private IP address of that Instance
+    * IP: Route traffic to a specified IP address
+    * Lambda function